danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 #### Constrained networking

-RIOT should deliver best-in-class communication bandwidth and robustness.
+RIOT should deliver best-in-class communication performance and robustness.

 Network stacks should remain up-to-date as relevant standards emerge; they should be adequately extensible to support this.
-Users should be able to adapt them and choose between different stacks; they should be able to get the best performance and most relevant functionality out of whatever resources they have available.
+Users should be able to configure them according to technological options, and choose between high-quality implementations which address performance tradeoffs differently.
+They should be able to get the best performance and most relevant functionality out of whatever resources they have available.

 ## Short learning curve

-RIOT's use cases involve makers, researchers in non-computer science fields, broadly skilled engineers making proofs-of-concept in IoT startups, and experienced embedded C developers.
+RIOT's use cases involve makers, researchers in (non-)computer science fields, broadly skilled engineers making vertically integrated IoT proofs-of-concept, and experienced embedded C developers.

 All of these users should be comfortable using RIOT and its tooling, whatever their platform or hardware.
 No user of any skill level should be tripped up because they haven't configured something that they wouldn't reasonably be expected to know about.
 Whatever the user's background, RIOT should demand as little RIOT-specific learning as possible.
-It should, therefore, adhere to common systems and networking standards such as C99, POSIX, libc, UDP, CoAP, IPv6, and so on wherever it makes sense.
+It should, therefore, adhere to common systems and networking standards.

 ## Vendor and technology independence